Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 ## Project Structure ##

+The `index.html` page is the page that is loaded which handles including CSS and JavaScript references.
+It references `www/js/boot1.js`, which is the first level boot loader.
+It is responsible for any tasks that need to occur early on before delegating to the second level boot loader.

-The file layout is mostly self describing via the directory names.
-All of the application code is located in the `scripts/app` directory, with sub-directories for controllers, directives, view models, services, etc.
+The bulk of the application code is located in the `src` directory, with sub-directories for directives, services, views, etc.

-`Application.ts` is the main file that bootstraps the application.
-It is responsible for setting up Ionic/Angular and registering the controllers, directives, routes, etc. It also takes care of device level events and handling exceptions.
+The second level boot loader is located at `src/Framework/Boot2.ts`.
+It is responsible for setting up Ionic/Angular and registering the controllers, directives, routes, etc.

+The main application logic is located in `src/Application/Application.ts`.
+This class takes care of handling device events (eg pause, resume) and other application level tasks.
+Routes are configured via `src/Application/RouteConfig.ts`.

-Visual Studio will compile the TypeScript and bundle it all into a single file located at `www/scripts/appBundle.js`.
+Visual Studio will compile the TypeScript and bundle it all into a single file located at `www/js/bundle.js`.

-Third party JavaScript libraries are stored in `www/lib`.
-I'm not currently using NuGet for third party libraries because I can't control the location of the scripts.
+Third party JavaScript libraries are stored in `www/lib` and are downloaded via the gulp libs task.

 #### TypeScript ####